-Henderson, A, Vaz, H & Virdun, C 2018, 'Identifying and assessing the needs of carers of patients with palliative care needs: An exploratory study', International Journal of Palliative Nursing, vol. 24, no. 10, pp. 503-509.View/Download from: UTS OPUS or Publisher's site
+Henderson, A, Vaz, H & Virdun, C 2018, 'Identifying and assessing the needs of carers of patients with palliative care needs: An exploratory study', International Journal of Palliative Nursing, vol. 24, no. 10, pp. 503-509.View/Download from: Publisher's site

 © 2018 MA Healthcare Ltd. Background: Carers of patients with palliative care needs require careful assessment and support to undertake their role effectively.
 The carer component of palliative care is embedded in complex situations that necessarily focus on the patient.
 Aims: To explore experiences of specialist palliative care nurses in identifying, assessing and planning care to support those looking after patients with palliative care needs.
 Results: Findings identified gaps in identifying carers and their role, and in assessing carers' needs.
 Conclusions: This study confirmed the complexity in assessing carers' needs within the palliative care context, that practice gaps exist and positive outcomes result when routine processes were adopted.
 Future research should explore how to systematically make improvements in supporting carers in all palliative care contexts, including specialist and non-specialist settings.

-Virdun, C, Luckett, T, Lorenz, KA & Phillips, J 2018, 'National quality indicators and policies from 15 countries leading in adult end-of-life care: a systematic environmental scan', BMJ SUPPORTIVE & PALLIATIVE CARE, vol. 8, no. 2, pp. 145-154.View/Download from: UTS OPUS or Publisher's site
+Virdun, C, Luckett, T, Lorenz, KA & Phillips, J 2018, 'National quality indicators and policies from 15 countries leading in adult end-of-life care: a systematic environmental scan', BMJ SUPPORTIVE & PALLIATIVE CARE, vol. 8, no. 2, pp. 145-154.View/Download from: Publisher's site

 Similar to other Westernised countries, Australia's history of colonisation, racism and oppression has impacted upon Indigenous Peoples' health and wellbeing.
 It is also evident that institutional racism and ongoing colonisation are present in the Australian health system.
 Better preparation of health professionals to work in a culturally respectful way can contribute to addressing health disparities and prejudices.
 One approach to enabling the development of cultural respect, is through embedding an Indigenous Graduate Attribute (IGA) across curricula and ensuring the process is thoughtfully developed and assessed.
 This paper describes and discusses the process of developing an Assessment Criteria Template (ACT) to assess Indigenous cultural respect in an undergraduate nursing degree program.
 Critical to the project was meaningful engagement with Indigenous stakeholders and Indigenous leadership to inform the development and implementation process.
 Although the context will vary globally due to the diversity of Indigenous Peoples and each country's history of colonisation, by publishing this work, we intend to provide transparency into the process we undertook to embed and assess an IGA ACT in an undergraduate nursing curriculum.
 We hope this is helpful for other tertiary institutions internationally who are also engaging in this space.

-Virdun, C, Luckett, T, Lorenz, K, Davidson, PM & Phillips, J 2017, 'Analyzing Consumer Priorities for Hospital End-of-Life Care Using a Systematic Review to Inform Policy and Practice', SAGE Research Methods Cases.View/Download from: UTS OPUS or Publisher's site
+Virdun, C, Luckett, T, Lorenz, K, Davidson, PM & Phillips, J 2017, 'Analyzing Consumer Priorities for Hospital End-of-Life Care Using a Systematic Review to Inform Policy and Practice', SAGE Research Methods Cases.View/Download from: Publisher's site

 A systematic review is a useful method to answer a research question where prior studies have been conducted.
 A